Dear Alaska Gold customers,

 As if it couldn’t possibly get any better, Carter hands me a bowl of really delicious chowder.
 And it really hits the spot on a cool evening after a slog through stormy seas.
 “The recipe’s from Paul on the Pacific Flyer, who we saw today fishing heading back to the Cape.”
 Carter shows me his journal where he had scrawled the recipe, which I’ll share below.

-Easy Halibut Meat—one 1-pound package (here, a fisherman might use leftover pieces of halibut fillets)
+Easy Salmon Burger Meat—one 1-pound package (here, a fisherman might use leftover pieces of salmon fillets)

 2-3 strips, bacon

 1 onion, diced